shaartomer2009-hash/6.19/README.md

 """
  Program: Scapy open port scanner
  Author: Tomer Shaar
- Description: A port scanner that checks if a port is open and connected to a certain ip
+ Description: A port scanner that checks which ports are open on a given IP address
  Date: 23/03/2026
 """
+import logging

 from scapy.layers.inet import IP, TCP from scapy.sendrecv import sr1, send